dotnet/csharplang/proposals/csharp-8.0/nullable-reference-types-specification.md

 For a type parameter `T`, `T?` is only allowed if `T` is known to be a value type or known to be a reference type.

+### Nested functions

+Nested functions (lambdas and local functions) are treated like methods, except in regards to their captured variables.
+The default state of a captured variable inside a lambda or local function is the intersection of the nullable state of the variable at all the "uses" of that nested function.
+A use of a function is either a call to that function, or where it is converted to a delegate.

 ### Oblivious vs nonnullable

 A `type` is deemed to occur in a given annotation context when the last token of the type is within that context.